pabloflego/arch-katas-2023/README.md

 ### Evaluation, Risk assessment

 The presented architecture is intended as a _starting point_ for something bigger.
-The main drivers were simplicity, fast development and ability to go to market quickly under limited budget.
+The main drivers were simplicity, fast development, and the ability to go to market quickly under a limited budget.

-This lead to compromises, where the architecture is relatively simple, easy to set up and understand by small engineering team, while still able to deliver on expected characteristics.
+This leads to compromises, where the architecture is relatively simple, easy to set up, and understood by a small engineering team, while still able to deliver on expected characteristics.

-The design is not intended to cover all possible case that may arise, but to give strong basis for evolution and adaptation to future product directions and popularity rise.
+The design is not intended to cover all possible cases that may arise, but to give a strong basis for evolution and adaptation to future product directions and popularity rise.

-The main risk is that, if the evolution is not disciplined, it may go in the direction where all systems are interconnected, boundaries are broken and domains are blurry.
+The main risk is that, if evolution is not disciplined, it may go in the direction where all systems are interconnected, boundaries are broken and domains are blurry.
-In such case it will consume additional resources, require extra effort in development - thus slowing down.
+In such cases, it will consume additional resources, and require extra effort in development - thus slowing down.

-Also, the engineering team needs to keep an eye, on the moment when system needs to evolve - e.g. the core domain of reservations and trips is split into separate more dedicated services - or they will end up in situation where system is barely able to handle the expected traffic.
+Also, the engineering team needs to keep an eye, on the moment when the system needs to evolve - e.g. the core domain of reservations and trips is split into separate more dedicated services - or they will end up in a situation where the system is barely able to handle the expected traffic.

 ## Architecture Decision Records